Chalta/Zeitgeist/README.md

 (Commands in `code blocks` are to be entered in the [terminal](https://www.raspberrypi.org/documentation/usage/terminal/).)

 1. Purchase a Raspberry Pi 3, Case, HDMI cable, USB Micro charging cable and Micro SD Card.
+Use your own USB keyboard and mouse or buy one.
+(The official case is very well-designed, and also available in black.)

 1. [Install Raspbian directly or via NOOBS.](https://www.raspberrypi.org/documentation/installation/installing-images/)